Perkins marine engine maintenance schedule service page for Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara by 805 Marine Diesel Mechanic

 • Check the engine mounts.

-At ~500 hours, filtration, cooling flow, and vibration control become critical.
-We replace fuel and air elements, service the lift pump screen, inspect/replace the seawater impeller, and renew gearbox oil.
-We also test coolant protection, check alarm circuits, and evaluate mounts/alignment to reduce vibration that can fatigue brackets, hoses, and exhaust components.
+At around 500 hours, filtration, cooling flow, and vibration control become even more important.
+We replace fuel and air elements, service the lift pump screen, inspect or replace the seawater impeller, and renew gearbox oil.
+We also test coolant protection, check alarm circuits, and evaluate mounts and alignment to reduce vibration that can fatigue brackets, hoses, and exhaust components.

 • Check the amount of coolant in the header tank.